alexkolo/rag_nutrition_facts_blog/docs/offical_how_i_build_it.md

 ### LLM API Provider

 As LLM API provider I used [Groq Cloud](https://groq.com/) because it is free and has a large number of open weight models ([List of Groq's Models](https://console.groq.com/docs/models)).
-The application was designed to select a model based on the currently active LLMs offered by Groq and a ranked list of LLMs I created.
+The application was designed to select a model based on the currently active LLMs offered by Groq and a ranked list of LLMs based on the RAG evaluation (see section below).
 Therefore, a user may not always get the same model.

 ### Interface